FAIRmat-NFDI/nomad-docs/docs/writing_guide.md

 <!-- TODO Do we want to restrict to only these?
 Or allow custom naming? -->
 **Do not use custom titles for admonitions.**
-Here is a list of currently used admonitions/titles within the docs:
+Any of the standard amdonition titles are allowed.
+Additionally, gere is a list of "custom" titles that can be used within the docs:

 - !!! warning "Attention"

-- !!! note

-- !!! tip

 - !!! tip "Important"

-- !!! info

-- !!! task

-- !!! example

 If you would like to propose a standard extension, create an issue with your suggestion and a example image of the new admonition.